official-stockfish/Stockfish/README.md

     Limit Syzygy tablebase probing to positions with at most this many pieces left (including kings and pawns).

+  * #### Contempt
+    A positive value for contempt favors middle game positions and avoids draws, effective for the classical evaluation only.

+  * #### Analysis Contempt
+    By default, contempt is set to prefer the side to move.
+Set this option to "White" or "Black" to analyse with contempt for that side, or "Off" to disable contempt.

   * #### Move Overhead
     Assume a time delay of x ms due to network and GUI overheads.
 This is useful to avoid losses on time in those cases.